 Descriptions: Enable or disable the Intel Software Guard Extensions (SGX) function.
-If you select Software Controlled, SGX will be controlled by the operating system.
+If you select Software Controlled, SGX will be controlled by the SGX application for UEFI boot OS.

-• Change Owner EPOCH
+Change Owner EPOCH

 Value: Enter

 Descriptions: Change Owner EPOCH to a random value.
 Use this option to clear SGX user data.